Think of Business Continuity like insurance for your call centre.

 This may reduce overall capacity but calls are still being answered.

 In Victoria, for example, the Triple Zero emergency call centre is split across three geographically situated centres to ensure that calls can always be answered.

-Many contact centre outsourcers now offer a BCP solution where you can lease call centre seats that are ready to go should you ever need them when your centre is unavailable.
+Many contact centre outsourcers now offer a permanent BCP solution where you can lease call centre seats that are ready to go should you ever need them when your centre is unavailable.